ironcore-scrapyard/virtual-controlplane/docs/index.md

 ![virtual control plane controller](assets/vc-controller.png)

-Your custom controllers can now also be deployed on the same (or different) runtime cluster as illustrated in the image above.
+Now  your custom controllers can be deployed on the same (or different) runtime cluster as illustrated in the image above.

 ## Advantages